Starchery/personal-site/content/blog/aoc-1-2.md

 [working solutions](https://github.com/Starchery/advent/tree/master/2019)
 for days 1 and 2 in both Python and Rust.

+You’ll see something that looks like a solution for day 3 parts 1 and 2 at that link, but it’s half-baked and doesn’t work.
+I got two and a half days in before I lost interest.
+The puzzles themselves are great, it was just difficult to justify spending time on them.
+I intend to go back and at the *very least* finish day 3, but the 2020 challenges have monopolized my attention.

 {{< aside >}}
 Also a C++ one for that I didn’t bother committing—I just wanted to see how much C++ I could recall from memory.